Aristotle vs. Ringelmann: On Superlinear Production in Open Source Software: Abstract

 \section{Abstract}

-On December 19, 2015, Scholtes et al.'s work was published online in the Journal of Empirical Software Engineering \cite{Scholtes2016}, in which they challenged the exciting findings that we (with another co-author) presented in 2014, showing that open source software production exhibits superlinear productive bursts \cite{sornette2014plosone}.
-We presented our findings as the first quantification of Aristotle's famous adage: {\it The whole is more than the sum of its parts}.
-In contrast, Scholtes et al. referred to Maximilien Ringelmann, a French agricultural engineer (1861-1931) who discovered the tendency for individual members of a group to become increasingly less productive as the size of their group increases \cite{ringelmann1913}.
-Since Ringelmann, the topic of collective intelligence has interested numbers of researchers in social sciences, as well as practitioners in management aiming at improving the performance of their team.
-And indeed, in most research and practice case studies, the Ringelmann effect has been found to hold.
-Our results challenge common wisdom, precisely because the Ringelmann effect has been replicated in countless experiments.
-We are glad that the study by Scholtes et al. allows us to explain further our findings by highlighting the methodological aspects that condition our diverging results.
-In particular, the definitions of group sizes and measurement periods are essential to explain the different conclusions.
-This healthy debate enriches the understanding on group productivity, in particular in the case of open source software production.
+Organizations exist because they provide additional production gains, in comparison to horizontal ways of allocating resources, such as markets \cite{coase1937}, and the open source movement is deemed to be a new kind of {\it peer-production} organization somehow in between hierarchically organized firms and markets \cite{benkler2002}.
+However, to strive as {\it a new kind of organization}, open source must provide production gains, which in turn should be measurable.
+The open source movement is particularly interesting to study for this reason.
+Here, we confront and discuss two contrasting views, which were reported in the literature recently.
+On the one hand, Sornette et al. \cite{sornette2014plosone} uncovered a superlinear production mechanism, which quantifies Aristotle adage: {\it ``the whole is more than the sum of its parts"}.
+On the other hand, Scholtes et al. \cite{Scholtes2016} found opposite results, and referred to Maximilien Ringelmann, a French agricultural engineer (1861-1931), who discovered the tendency for individual members of a group to become increasingly less productive as the size of their group increases \cite{ringelmann1913}.
+Since Ringelmann, the topic of collective intelligence has interested numbers of researchers in social sciences and social psychology \cite{woolley2010}, as well as practitioners in management aiming at improving the performance of their team \cite{woolley2015}.
+In most research and practice case studies, the Ringelmann effect has been found to hold, while, in contrast, the superlinear effect found by Sornette et al.is novel and may challenge common wisdom \cite{sornette2014plosone}.
+Here, we compare these two theories, weigh their strengths and weaknesses, and discuss how they have been tested with empirical data.
+We find that they may not contradict each other as much as was claimed by Scholtes et al. \cite{Scholtes2016}.